What is mitral valve repair?

 Physicians prefer to repair a defective or diseased mitral valve whenever possible.
 According to physicians at Ohio State, approximately 90 percent of damaged mitral valves can be repaired rather than replaced.

-Why choose Ohio State for mitral valve repair?
+Why Ohio State is the best hospital for mitral valve repair

 Ohio Stater offers a team approach to heart valve surgery, which means each patient is evaluated by a cardiologist, a cardiac surgeon, an imaging specialist, interventional cardiologist and an anesthesiologist.
 This integrated approach means that each patient’s heart valve disease is treated individually, with that particular patient’s needs – and physical condition – in mind.
 In addition, we offer both minimally invasive surgery and robotic heart surgery, which result in smaller incisions, reduced hospital stays and shorter recovery times.
 Open heart surgery is also available if that is determined to be the best treatment option.